hitersyw/surgical_robots/README.md

 ## Pre-Processing

-Next, run `python process_data.py`.
+Next, run `python scripts/process_data.py` from the home directory of the repository.
 This will do the following main steps:

 - Check all images for size and height/width sanity checks.

-- Resize images to be the same size, then shuffle into train/test
+  - Note: I have a method which lets me list unusual file sizes first.
+This lets me manually delete images by looking up their index.
+I can do this with the command `ls -lh > test.txt` and then inspect `test.txt` using vim with line indices (be sure to add one since it starts from zero).
+Yeah, this is a bit manual but it's probably best to catch these cases early.

-- Performs data augmentaiton after the train/valid/test split.
+- Resize images to be the same size, then shuffle into train/test.

 - Then saves them into numpy arrays for later use.

 ## Running CNNs

 Now this will use the training data from the last step to run a CNN classifier.
-Simply run `python run_network.py`.
-It contains built-in plotting code.
+Simply run `python scripts/run_network.py`, again from the home directory of the repository.
+It contains built-in code for data augmentation, and also code for plotting.